ma2750335/mas_lib_doc/docs/Strategy/strategy_kd.md

 ## 📈 KD Strategy

-The KD indicator (Stochastic Oscillator) is a momentum indicator used to evaluate the closing price relative to the high-low range over a specified period.
+The KD indicator (Stochastic Oscillator) is a momentum-based technical analysis tool that measures the closing price’s position within a specified period’s high-low range.

-This strategy utilizes the crossover signals between the K and D lines to determine entry and exit points, combined with overbought/oversold zones to filter signals.
-It is commonly used for short- to mid-term swing trading.
+This strategy combines K–D line crossovers with overbought/oversold zone filters, making it a popular choice for short- to mid-term swing trading.

 ---

 ## 💡 Strategy Logic

-- **Buy Condition: Golden Cross + Oversold**
+- **Buy Condition: Golden Cross + Oversold Zone**
-  - Trigger a buy when the K line crosses above the D line and K < 20 (oversold zone)
+  - Enter a long position when the K line crosses above the D line and K < 20, indicating a potential bullish reversal from oversold conditions.

-- **Sell Condition: Death Cross + Overbought**
+- **Sell Condition: Death Cross + Overbought Zone**
-  - Trigger a sell when the K line crosses below the D line and K > 80 (overbought zone)
+  - Exit or go short when the K line crosses below the D line and K > 80, signaling a potential bearish reversal from overbought levels.

-- **Calculation Method:**
+- **Calculation Formula:**
-  - **RSV** = (Close - Lowest Low) / (Highest High - Lowest Low) × 100
+  - **RSV** = (Close − Lowest Low) ÷ (Highest High − Lowest Low) × 100
   - **K** = (Previous K × 2 + Current RSV) ÷ 3
   - **D** = (Previous D × 2 + Current K) ÷ 3
-    *(Default period: 9 days; smoothing factor: 3 for both K and D)*
+    *(Default period: 9 days; smoothing factor = 3 for both K and D)*

 ---